 Are you gingerbread-y for it?

 Let’s face it, gingerbread houses are as much a part of Christmas as the tree or Love Actually.
 However, you’ve probably found that your plans for a Grand Designs-style gingerbread mansion remain a sad pipe dream.
 Well, no more.
-A delicious gingerbread city will open at the V&A Museum on December 8th, so it’s time to declare yourself the Mayor of Candytown.
+A delicious gingerbread city will open at Somerset House on December 7th, so it’s time to declare yourself the Mayor of Candytown.
 Yum.